The Great British Dog Walk

 Cost: Adults: £10 online, Children (under 16): free

-Minimum Sponsorship: No minimum sponsorship but if you raise £25 or more you'll receive a Hearing Dog wristband.
-Raise £50 or more and you'll receive an exclusive Great British Dog Walk mug or, if you raise £100 or more you'll receive free puppy sponsorship!
+Minimum Sponsorship: No minimum sponsorship but if you raise £50 or more you'll receive an exclusive Great British Dog Walk mug or, if you raise £100 or more you'll receive a free puppy sponsorship!

-More: This is a great opportunity to explore the majestic Holyrood Park along with other dog lovers and their four-legged friends!
-There will be activities to do along the routes and other fun games to enjoy before and after the walk, so get your tickets and we look forward to seeing you there!
+More: A great opportunity to explore the beautiful parkland of Ickworth House with your two-legged and four-legged frends.
+There will be have-a-go dog agility and other fun games to enjoy before and after the walk, so get your tickets and we look forward to seeing you there!

 Because of the number of dogs expected, we do ask that dogs are kept on lead for the duration of the walk.